rodrigo-fss/python-oam/README.md

 been presented by the community.

-The objective of this lib is to contribute to OAM research in a practical way. **Python-OAM** allow you to apply Outlier Aspect Mining algorithms and analyze the results in your own datasets.
+The objective of this lib is to contribute to OAM research in a practical way. **Python-OAM** allow you to easily apply Outlier Aspect Mining algorithms and analyze the results in your own datasets in an extensible way.

 Feel free to not only use it but also extend it as wished.